kimoban/alx-backend-python/messaging_app/README.md

+# Building Robust APIs

-# Messaging App with Django REST Framework
+## Messaging App with Django REST Framework

 A RESTful API for user messaging built with Django and Django REST Framework (DRF).